Peristaltic pump: Hose pumps

 Higher pressure peristaltic hose pumps which can typically operate against up to 16 bar in continuous service, use shoes (rollers only used on low-pressure types) and have casings filled with lubricant to prevent abrasion of the exterior of the pump tube and to aid in the dissipation of heat, and use reinforced tubes, often called "hoses".
 This class of pump is often called a "hose pump".

 The biggest advantage with the hose pumps over the roller pumps is the high operating pressure of up to 16 bar.
 With rollers, max pressure can arrive up to 12 bar without any problem.
 If the high operating pressure is not required, a tubing pump is a better option than a hose pump if the pumped medium is not abrasive.
 With recent advances made in the tubing technology for pressure, life, and chemical compatibility, as well as the higher flow rate ranges, the advantages that hose pumps had over roller pumps continues to erode.

 Tube pumps

 Lower pressure peristaltic pumps typically have dry casings and use rollers along with non-reinforced, extruded tubing.
 This class of pump is sometimes called a "tube pump" or "tubing pump".
 These pumps employ rollers to squeeze the tube.
-Except for the 360° eccentric pump design as described below, these pumps have a minimum of 2 rollers 180° apart and may have as many as 8, or even 12 rollers.
+Except for a 360° eccentric pump design, these pumps have a minimum of 2 rollers 180° apart and may have as many as 8, or even 12 rollers.
 Increasing the number of rollers increases the pressure pulse frequency of the pumped fluid at the outlet, thereby decreasing the amplitude of pulsing.
 The downside to increasing the number of rollers it that it proportionately increases the number of squeezes, or occlusions, on the tubing for a given cumulative flow through that tube, thereby reducing the tubing life.

 There are two kinds of roller design in peristaltic pumps: